 “I’ve been making that shot since I was eight years old,” Flagg said after the game, displaying the preternatural confidence that has defined his first NBA season.
 “When the ball’s in my hands at the end of games, I expect to make plays.
 That’s what I was drafted to do.”

 What Flagg has done in his first three months as a professional has only one historical comparison: LeBron James’s rookie season in 2003-04.
 The statistical parallels are almost eerie.
-Both players averaged over 20 points, 5 rebounds, and 5 assists before the All-Star break.
+Both players averaged over 20 points, 5 rebounds, and 5 assists before the All-Star break, per Basketball Reference.
 Both demonstrated a basketball IQ that seemed impossible for someone their age.
 And both made their teammates measurably better simply by being on the floor.

 But Flagg’s emergence is just one thread in what has become the most chaotic NBA season in recent memory.
 Federal indictments have rocked the league, a former MVP is watching his team crumble, and the defending champions are navigating their own target-on-the-back struggles.
 We’ve reached the midseason point, and nothing about this year has gone according to anyone’s preseason predictions.